THE AB+ BOARD:

 He has also been involved in the political arena- always as an Independent candidate, and as a community activist on regeneration issues.

-Hamish has been surprised but delighted with how quickly AB+ is bedding in – providing an innovative platform to launch a number of synergetic cultural initiatives in Aberdeen and Aberdeenshire.
+Hamish has been surprised but delighted with how quickly AB+ has become established and embedded in life in Aberdeen, providing an innovative platform to launch a number of synergetic cultural initiatives in Aberdeen and Aberdeenshire.

 Sandy McRobbie, Secretary